Summertime Cheese Grits

 • 2 slices cooked bacon (optional)

-3. Remove the grits from the heat, stir in the butter, pepper Jack and pepper, and continue to stir until butter and cheese are melted.
+5. Stir in the butter, pepper Jack, and pepper, and continue to stir until butter and cheese are melted.
 Season to taste.
 If the grits are stiff (rather than loose and creamy), stir in more milk to loosen them.
-Serve immediately, or cover the saucepan to keep the grits warm until you’re ready to serve.
-To serve later, warm the grits over medium heat, stirring often and adding more milk to thin them if they have thickened as they cooled.
+Cover the saucepan to keep the grits warm until you’re ready to serve.

-4. Chop or dice the squash (or zucchini) and red bell pepper and sauté in 1 tablespoon butter and 1 tablespoon olive oil until the vegetables are tender.
+6. To Prep the Vegetables: Chop or dice the squash (or zucchini) and red bell pepper, and sauté in 1 tablespoon butter and 1 tablespoon olive oil until the vegetables are tender.
 Pour the vegetables over the warm grits.
 Top with thinly sliced basil leaves.
+Add crumbled bacon, if using.

 Gotta try this recipe sometime :)